 Please refer to the languages page for more details, including the list of available languages at this time.

 LotAtc is built to allow more maps to be easily included.
-This will be documented later.

 The items option menu allows you to set LotAtc symbology principles.

 Here you’ll be able to: